PRProd/HA-Firemote/README.md

 1. On any dashboard, click the +ADD CARD button
 1. Search by cards for "Firemote Card", and click on it
 1. Under the Entity dropdown, a list of your Android TV integration entities will appear.
 Select the one you wish to control.
+1. Under Device Family, choose "Amazon Fire" or "NVIDIA Shield"
-1. Under Fire Device Type, select the device model that you own. ([Which device do I own?](https://developer.amazon.com/docs/fire-tv/device-specifications.html))
+1. Under Device Type, select the device model that you own.
+(Which [Amazon Fire](https://developer.amazon.com/docs/fire-tv/device-specifications.html) or [NVIDIA Shield](https://www.nvidia.com/en-us/shield/)  device do I own?)
 1. Make any other optional changes to your card, then click "SAVE"

 ![UIConfig](https://github.com/PRProd/HA-Firemote/raw/main/Example%20Images/uiConfig.jpg)